 Each Deanery in the UK has at least one Regional Advisor (RA) in ICM, appointed by the FICM.
 The RA is the local point of contact for those trainees interested in training in ICM and has regional responsibility for the promotion of ICM and the provision of advice to trainees.
 The RA is supported at a local level by Faculty Tutors; consultants appointed to supervise the training of doctors undertaking the Faculty’s training programmes in ICM.
 Each unit in the Eastern region has a Faculty Tutor the list of their names can be found via the RA.

-If you have any comments/ suggestions, advice for those preparing for the FFICM or stumble across any good resources, please email the regional trainee representatives via the contact link above.
+If you have any comments/ suggestions, advice for those preparing for the FFICM or stumble across any good resources, please email the regional trainee representatives.

 Official examinations website